pluralsight/guides/draft/microsoft-net/configuring-asp-net-identity/article.md

         }
     }
 ```
-As you can see, we use the new connection we have created in the Web.config file for the new context passing its name as a string.
+As you can see, we use the new connection we have created in the Web.config file for the new context.
+We do this by passing its name as a string.
-Once we have the connection between the database and the asp project, we should configure the built in ApplicationUserManager, so it is going to use this context instead of the default one, which we have already deleted.
+Once we have the connection between the database and the ```ASP.NET``` project, we should configure the built in ApplicationUserManager, so it uses this context instead of the default one, which we have already deleted.
 A quick look on both ```UserStore``` and ```ApplicationUserManager``` classes:
  ```csharp
  namespace Microsoft.AspNet.Identity.EntityFramework
 {